Walan-ben/Better-RK-forum/README.md

 The list is common to both forums.

 The settings are saved *locally* on the browser and will be applied when the page is reloaded.

+### New posts icons
+On the forum index, this feature changes categories' icon when there are new posts in it.

+"New posts" are defined based on the last visit date displayed on the forum index and on the last posts date displayed for each category.
+It does not depend on whether these messages have been read or not.

 ## Compatibility
 This extension should be compatible with Firefox and Chrome.